SensorLogicInc/snodar-releases/user_guides/gateway_cloud_connect_guide.md

 -6.
 Finally, the [Cloud](images/cloud_disable_enable.png) icon will display as `Enabled`, indicating the Gateway is now uploading a SNOLOG from the desired SNOdar, based on the configured `Interval Time` requested in the [Setup Wizard](https://www.youtube.com/embed/s7zSW9LP-iM).

 ![](images/mobile_cloud_enabled.PNG)

+## --------------------Troubleshooting FAQ--------------------

+1. What happens if the LTE LED never turns __Green__?
+    - Wait 5 minutes with the unit powered.
+The first time the LTE modem registers after being powered down for an extensive amount of time it can take awhile to re-register with the nearest tower.
+    - No antenna is attached.
+Make sure antenna is screwed on hand tight.
+    - Unit is mounted to low or being obstructed.
+Make sure unit is mounted at least 1 meter off the ground and has a clear view of the sky.
+    - Connectivity is poor in the area.
+What carriers are available?
+What does your cell phone show for service?
+Move to a different spot with better service.
+2. What happens if the Bluetooth (BLE) LED never turns __Blue__?
+    - Is the SNOdar powered?
+    - Has the SNOdar been configued and setup properly via the [Setup Wizard](https://www.youtube.com/embed/s7zSW9LP-iM)?
+    - Check that the Bluetooth communication is working by connecting with the Mobile app via your mobile device.
+    - Has the SNOdar been registered, is the [Cloud](images/cloud_disable_enable.png) icon enabled?
+3. What does it mean if the BLE LED turns Cyan -> Magenta?
+    - The unit is performing a firmware update over-ther-air; let it finish.
+4. What does it mean if the BLE LED blinks?
+    - This indicates a SNOLOG is being sent to the Cloud!